paysera/php-style-guide/README.md

 -   make some additional actions.

 If state is changed in a controller or some other place, duplicated code can occur when functionality is required in another place.
-With duplicated code, different behavior can occur, which eventually leads to bugs.
+With duplicated code, different behavior and can occur, which eventually leads to bugs.

 #### Methods for changing state

 We prefer concrete methods instead of one abstract method to change state.

-This allows us to see available actions and make our code clearer: no `switch` statements, event maps, complex validation rules, nested \`if\`s or similar magic.
+This allows us to see available actions and make our code clearer: no `switch` statements, event maps, complex validation rules, nested `if`'s or similar magic.

 ```php
 <?php